janisthx/DSA4262---dna1234/README.md

 ## 3. Installation Guide
-1. Open AWS Ubuntu Instance
+1. Open AWS Ubuntu Instance:
 ````
 ssh -i <.pem> user@hostname
 ````

-2. Clone the repository
+2. Clone the repository:
 ````
 git clone https://github.com/janisthx/DSA4262---dna1234.git
 ````

 3. Install Pixi on Unix
+* Pixi is a fast, modern package manager for creating reproducible environments.
+It manages all project dependencies through a single `pixi.toml` file, ensuring consisten setups across systems.

+* To get started, install Pixi on your AWS Ubuntu instance before running any project commands:
 ````
 curl -fsSL https://pixi.sh/install.sh | sh
 ````

 4. Source your shell configuration
+* After installation, reload your shell configuration to activate Pixi:
 ````
 source ~/.bashrc
 ````

 5. Verify the installation
+* Confirm that Pixi was installed successfully:
 ````
 pixi --version
 ````

 ## 4. Run Pipeline
+Follow these steps to generate m6A modification predictions using the pre-trained Random Forest model:

+1. Navigate to the project root directory
-1. Change to root directory of the project
+* Change to the main folder of the project, where all scripts, data, and configuration files are located.
+* This ensures that all file paths used by the pipeline are correctly resolved.

 ````
 cd ~/DSA4262---dna1234
 ````

-2. Activate pixi environment
+2. Activate the Pixi environment
+* Install and activate all project dependencies defined in the `pixi.toml` file:

 ````
 pixi install
 ````

 3. Run pipeline to get predictions
+* Execute the main script with your dataset to obtain predictions
 ````
 pixi run python src/main.py --filename <filename> --verbose
 ````
+* Replace `<filename>` with the name of your dataset file without the extension `.json` The `--verbose` flag enables detailed logging so that the progress can be monitored.
 * Example:
 ````
 pixi run python src/main.py --filename dataset0_test.json --verbose
 ````

-4. Check for prediction output
+4. Check the output
+* After the pipeline completes, the prediction results will be saved in the `output` directory.
 ````
 ls output
 ````
+Look for your generated CSV file containing m6A modification predictions.
+These results can now be used for downstream analysis or visualization.